pitzer42/gloop_old/README.md

 [![Build Status](https://travis-ci.com/pitzer42/gloop.svg?branch=master)](https://travis-ci.com/pitzer42/gloop)
 # gLoop
 You write the game loop logic, gLoop serves it.
 With gLoop you can:
-* Gather player connections into a single match
+* Gather incomming player connections into a single match
 * Authenticate users
 * Extend it by following the clean architecture patterns